jetedonner/jetedonner.github.io/_posts/2023-03-07-kundainfo.ch.md

 _Feedbackpage of kundainfo.ch_

 ### Infos and Credits for K&A
-The infos page display some gerneal informations about the terms and how to use the app to the clients.
-You'll also see the privacy policy, the terms and conditions for usage and the version history as well as the credits for the used ressources for this project.
+The info page displays some general informations about the terms and conditions and how to use the app.
+You'll also see the privacy policy, the disclaimer for usage and the version history as well as the credits for the used ressources for this project.

 ![Creditspage of kundainfo.ch](../../assets/img/projects/kundainfo.ch/kundainfo.ch-CreditsPage-2023-03-27-01.png){: width="333" height="462" }
 _Creditspage of kundainfo.ch_